 Instead of doing the installation using the normal GUI procedures, it is possible to install OS X into an empty DMG image file, and therefor the installed version of OS X is never booted, and thereby the machine specific files and items are never created.
 Leaving you with a pristine and untouched version of OS X, ready to be booted for the very first time, when deployed.

-During this blog post I will walk you through how to do all this, with detailed instructions and screenshots.
+During this series of blog posts I will walk you through how to do all this, with detailed instructions and screenshots.

-I will be using the following tools and files throughout this blog post:
+I will be using the following tools and files throughout this series of blog posts:

 System Image Creator

 This is a BASH script, for installing and configuring a never booted version of OS X into a DMG image file.

 It is a free Open Source tool, originally created by Duncan McCracken, at Mondada.com.au

 The newest version of the BASH script is available on Github: https://github.com/mondada/SIC